intuition-dev/intuDocs/docsSrc/src/crud.md

 The screen in ./CRUD/screen/tabulator, lets work with just that one screen for a bit.

-It has a 'databinding' (TabulatorBind.js) and it reads from a VidewModel(VM), in ./CRUD/assets/TabulatorViewModel.ts!
+It has a 'databinding' (TabulatorBind.js) and it reads from a ViewModel(VM), in ./CRUD/assets/TabulatorViewModel.ts!

 So lets zoom out for a second for the Table example:
 - There is a view: index.pug (that extends a layout).
 The view contains the table Tabulator.js from above linked github